-It’s clear to us that our users have a bunch of different tuners that aren’t officially supported by Plex.
-Due to there being so many different tuner manufacturers, models, and device drivers out there, testing each and every one of them to certify compatibility would mean some tuners take a very long time before becoming available in Plex.
+While we offer many officially supported tuners, it’s also clear many users also have a bunch of other tuner devices that aren’t officially supported by Plex.
+Due to there being so many different tuner manufacturers, models, and device drivers out there, testing each and every one of them to certify compatibility simply isn’t practical, unfortunately.
 This is where community tuner testing comes in!

 We’ve got such a knowledgeable and awesome user community that we feel the right thing to do here is to open up experimental, unsupported access to Plex DVR so that users can benefit from a wider selection of tuners.
 To do this, we are opening up use of unsupported tuners to include as part of a “Community Supported Tuners list”.

 Please keep in mind that tuners added to the Community Supported Tuners list will have been tested and considered trusted by the community, but will not be officially supported by Plex.
 As the saying goes, “your mileage will vary”; use of unsupported tuners is at your own risk.